jamescherti/minimal-emacs.d/README.md

-# minimal-emacs.d - Emacs Configuration with Better Defaults and Optimized Startup
+# minimal-emacs.d - A Customizable Emacs Base that Provides Better Defaults and Optimized Startup
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 The **minimal-emacs.d** project is a customizable Emacs base that provides **better Emacs defaults and optimized startup**, intended to serve as a solid foundation for a vanilla Emacs configuration.